Credit Balance & Direct Deposit

-Once your authorization has been processed, all credit balance funds will be automatically transferred into your designated checking or savings account within 3 business days of processing.
-Be sure to confirm with your bank that your funds are available in your checking account before you begin to write checks, pay bills or withdraw money.
+Once you've signed up for direct deposit, all credit balance funds will be automatically transferred into your designated checking or savings account within approximately three business days.
+Be sure to confirm with your bank that your funds are available in your checking account before you begin to write checks, pay bills, or withdraw money.